bobletroll/TDT4260-Climbing-Mont-Blanc-CMB/README.md

-# TDT4260-Climbing-Mont-Blanc-CMB
+# TDT4260 Climbing Mont Blanc (CMB)

 Runtime on CMB: **2.89s**

 I suggest using either Linux or WSL (Windows).
 To run the program and check the number of errors run `make`.
 To debug with GDB run `make debug`.
 To create a deliverable run `make zip`.

-It uses floats instead of double, performs a hozisontal blur to a transposed buffer, and then a vertical blur to the original buffer [w][h] -> [h][w] -> [w][h], it uses a sliding window using 4 for loops to handle edge cases, it uses SIMD operations for color, and OpenMP for the loops, and does some improvements to the many if statements in the difference function.
+It uses floats instead of double, performs a hozisontal blur to a transposed buffer, and then a vertical blur to the original buffer `data[w][h] -> horizontal blur -> buffer[h][w] -> vertical blur -> data[w][h]`, it uses a sliding window using 4 for loops to handle edge cases, it uses SIMD operations for color, and OpenMP for the loops, and does some improvements to the many if statements in the difference function.

 # Hand-in notes: